Electrical engineering: Microelectronics and nanoelectronics

 Microelectronics engineering deals with the design and microfabrication of very small electronic circuit components for use in an integrated circuit or sometimes for use on their own as a general electronic component.
-The most common microelectronic components are semiconductor transistors, although all main electronic components (resistors, capacitors etc.) can be created at a microscopic level.
+The most common microelectronic components are semiconductor transistors, although all main electronic components (resistors, capacitors, etc.) can be created at a microscopic level.

 Nanoelectronics is the further scaling of devices down to nanometer levels.
 Modern devices are already in the nanometer regime, with below 100 nm processing having been standard since around 2002.

-Microelectronic components are created by chemically fabricating wafers of semiconductors such as silicon (at higher frequencies, compound semiconductors like gallium arsenide and indium phosphide) to obtain the desired transport of electronic charge and control of current.
-The field of microelectronics involves a significant amount of chemistry and material science and requires the electronic engineer working in the field to have a very good working knowledge of the effects of quantum mechanics.
+Microelectronic components are created by chemically fabricating wafers of semiconductors such as silicon (at higher frequencies, compound semiconductors like gallium arsenide and indium phosphide can be used) to obtain the desired transport of electric charge and current.
+The field of microelectronics involves a significant amount of chemistry and material science and requires the electronic engineer to have a working knowledge of the effects of quantum mechanics.

 Signal processing

 A Bayer filter on a CCD requires signal processing to get a red, green, and blue value at each pixel.

 Signal processing deals with the analysis and manipulation of signals.
 Signals can be either analog, in which case the signal varies continuously according to the information, or digital, in which case the signal varies according to a series of discrete values representing the information.
 For analog signals, signal processing may involve the amplification and filtering of audio signals for audio equipment or the modulation and demodulation of signals for telecommunications.
 For digital signals, signal processing may involve the compression, error detection and error correction of digitally sampled signals.

-Signal processing is a very mathematically oriented and intensive area forming the core of digital signal processing and it is rapidly expanding with new applications in every field of electrical engineering such as communications, control, radar, audio engineering, broadcast engineering, power electronics, and biomedical engineering as many already existing analog systems are replaced with their digital counterparts.
+Signal processing is a mathematically oriented area forming the core of digital signal processing and is rapidly expanding with new applications in multiple fields of electrical engineering such as communications, control, radar, audio engineering, broadcast engineering, power electronics, and biomedical engineering as many already existing analog systems are replaced with their digital counterparts.
 Analog signal processing is still important in the design of many control systems.

 DSP processor ICs are found in many types of modern electronic devices, such as digital television sets, radios, hi-fi audio equipment, mobile phones, multimedia players, camcorders and digital cameras, automobile control systems, noise cancelling headphones, digital spectrum analyzers, missile guidance systems, radar systems, and telematics systems.
 In such products, DSP may be responsible for noise reduction, speech recognition or synthesis, encoding or decoding digital media, wirelessly transmitting or receiving data, triangulating positions using GPS, and other kinds of image processing, video processing, audio processing, and speech processing.